Sales

 Why the human is still essential here

-A human SDR still defines the ICP, validates enriched data quality, decides who and how to contact, and crafts the final message; AI accelerates research and drafting but doesn't own targeting judgment or relationships.
+A human SDR still defines the ICP, validates enriched data quality, decides which prospects are a fit, and crafts the final message; AI accelerates research, enrichment, and qualification but doesn't own targeting judgment or relationships.

 How people use this